Lima Airport Tips

 LATAM check in advice

-Check in for all airlines is on level 3 and Latam has rows A and B. NOTE: lounges are currently unavailable.
-The new airport might be open, but it’s not really done.
+Check in for all airlines is on level 3 and Latam has rows A and B. NOTE: Domestic lounges are currently unavailable and only two international lounges are open as of April 23, 2026.

 Going through security is EASY!

 This is my favorite part of the new airport.
 With the new machines you don’t have to take anything out of your bags.
 Laptops, liquids, everything stays in.
-That doesn’t mean it’s always going to be fast, lines are still long, but it will be easy.
+That doesn’t mean it’s always going to be fast.
+Lines are still long and they check your boarding pass twice, but it will be easy.

 DO NOT take off your shoes or chug your water bottle.

 Airports in Peru, even ones without these new fancy machines, do not require you to take off your shoes or empty your water bottle.
 Keep your shoes on and bring water with you to the airport.
-That’s the same in Lima, Cusco, Arequipa, everywhere in Peru.
-HOWEVER, if you have an international flight to the US, there is extra security at the gate.
-They will take away your bottle of water at the gate, right before you board your plane and you won’t have an opportunity to get more water.
+That’s the same in Lima, Cusco, Arequipa, Iquitos and everywhere in Peru.

 national and international departures in Lima airport Peru